 The actuarial value of IMRF assets was determined using techniques that spread the effects of short-term volatility in the market value of investments over a five-year period with a 20% corridor between the actuarial and market value of assets.
 IMRF's unfunded actuarial accrued liability is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at December 31, 2017, was 26 years.
+The remaining amortization period at December 31, 2018, was 25 years.

 Mortality Rates - For non-disabled lives, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF projection experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that was applied for disabled lives.
+For active members, an IMRF specific mortality table were 2015).
+The IMRF specific mortality table specific mortality table was used with fully generational for disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.